Fujifilm X-A2 vs X70

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X70 provides a faster frame rate than the X-A2.
 It can shoot movie footage at 1080/60p, while the X-A2 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X-A2 and the X70 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The adjacent table lists some of the other core features of the Fujifilm X-A2 and Fujifilm X70 along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+That said, the X70 can be equipped with an optional viewfinder – the VF-X21.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-A2, the Fujifilm X70, and comparable cameras.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.